Janani20-code/Janani20-code/README.md

 # 👋 Hi there, I'm Janani!

-🎯 I’m currently learning *Python, SQL, and Excel* while exploring *data engineering tools* and preparing for interviews.
+🎯 I have hands-on experience in Python, SQL, and Excel, focusing on data analysis and preparing for data analyst opportunities.
-📚 I love working on projects that connect *Python with SQL* and handle *data processing tasks* like file imports and analysis.
+📚 I enjoy working on projects that connect Python with SQL to perform data cleaning, transformation, and business-focused analysis.

 ---